ollebrask/cinnova/README.md

 ---

 ## Future improvements
+- I will make back-end programming for the form on the Contact us page.
-- In the future I will make the Hero image a video.
+- I will make a 404 error page for the website.

 ---
 ## Credits